sei-relativity/lesson-w04d03-ajax-axios/README.md

 To work with asynchronous javascript, we are going to use promises and a promise chain.

+### JavaScript Promises

+Remember, JavaScript is _Asynchronous_.
+It doesn't wait for one thing to finish before moving on to the next thing.
+So we must figure out a way to wait for our Axios call to finish getting all the data before we start working with it.

+To work with asynchronous javascript, we are going to use `promises`.

+ A `promise` is a special JavaScript object that can wait for a response and `then` do something.
+It is a way of writing code that says 'hey, wait for me, and I _promise_ I'll send you a response soon.
+Then, you can do what you need to do'

+After calling the initial function (in our case `axios()`), all we need to do is chain the other functions after it:

+- `.then()` is executed if the promise is fulfilled.

+- `.catch()` is executed instead of `.then()` if the promise has failed in some way.

 ```js
 // Example 1
 axios({